zhuber21/act-axion-analysis/README.rst

 Note that there is no tag here - the default is to use the start time of the run to generate a unique output file.
-As mentioned above, the serial config file is identical to the parallel one except for a handful of extra plotting options to generate summary plots after all of the maps have finished running.
-The serial version is older and was the main code used for local development.
+As mentioned above, the serial config file is identical to the parallel one except for a handful of extra plotting options to generate summary plots after all of the maps have finished running and one additional boolean The serial version has been made more like the parallel version, so it also saves an output npy file for each map in addition to saving one large npy file containing results for all maps.

 The resources folder contains a handful of files that can be used for the CAMB theory spectra and the ACT DR4 bins, if desired.

-There is also a branch called "serial" that contains only the serial version of the code and a notebooks folder with various Jupyter notebooks that were used for testing and debugging aspects of the code.
+There is also a branch called "serial" that contains only an old version of the serial code and a notebooks folder with various Jupyter notebooks that were used for testing and debugging aspects of the code.
 The notebooks themselves contain some documentation, but these provide a sort of history of this project including notebooks with simulations that test parts of the code for accuracy.
 Many of the